 It must be clearly specified which tasks will be subcontracted and why this subcontracting is necessary, in the annex foreseen for this purpose in the electronic application form ("Contracts for implementing the action").

-, Only contracts that exceed the threshold of $\leq 5~000$ should be included in this annex.
-The general rules on subcontracting should however be observed
+[In principle, only contracts that exceed the threshold of $\leq 5\,000$ should be included in this annex.
+The general rules on subcontracting should however be observed]